Penguins, Blue Jackets face off in likely 1st-round playoff preview

 Here are the facts regarding Tuesday night's game between the Penguins and Columbus Blue Jackets at PPG Paints Arena.

-Barring something unusual happening in the final six days of the regular season, it will be a preview of a first-round playoff matchup between the second and third seeds in the Metropolitan Division.
+Barring something very unusual happening in the final six days of the regular season, it will be a preview of a first-round playoff matchup between the second and third seeds in the Metropolitan Division.

 The winner of the game will have the inside track at home-ice advantage in that series, especially if it's the Penguins, who have a one-point lead going in.